roboscienceorg/book/source/Terms/ReferenceFrames.rst

 Forward Force Kinematics
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The forward force kinematics (FFK) solves the following problem: “Given the vectors of joint force/torques, what is the resulting static wrench that the end effector exerts on the environment?”
+The :index:`forward force kinematics` (FFK) solves the following problem: “Given the vectors of joint force/torques, what is the resulting static wrench that the end effector exerts on the environment?”
 (If the end effector is rigidly fixed to a rigid environment.)